palaa159/Docs/04-OpenBCI_SDK.md

 * J    =      4HR
 * K    =      12HR
 * L    =      24HR
+* a	   =      about 14 seconds for testing

 **j**
 Stop logging data and close SD file